mharen/mharen.github.io/blog/2012/2012-12-sap-connector-error-service-unknown.md

   <li>Save the file and restart your application (rebooting the machine shouldn't be required) </li>
 </ol>

-<p>Strictly speaking, you should only really one or two of these—the one that corresponds to your SAP system—but I don’t think it hurts anything to have them all in there.</p>
+Strictly speaking, you should only really one or two of these—the one that corresponds to your SAP system—but I don’t think it hurts anything to have them all in there.

 <h3>Other Things To Try</h3>

-<p>If that doesn’t fix it, you might also make sure you’re <a href="http://scn.sap.com/message/7362628">using a hostname</a> (not an IP address) and that you are using the <a href="http://scn.sap.com/message/10615183#10615183">right connection</a> for your situation (ashost/application server host vs. message server host else there is).</p>
+If that doesn’t fix it, you might also make sure you’re <a href="http://scn.sap.com/message/7362628">using a hostname</a> (not an IP address) and that you are using the <a href="http://scn.sap.com/message/10615183#10615183">right connection</a> for your situation (ashost/application server host vs. message server host else there is).

-<p>I also stumbled across a user <a href="http://social.technet.microsoft.com/Forums/en-US/identitylifecyclemanager/thread/6b0c21e2-3f10-47df-be92-f9b682805dd9/">reporting an issue with tabs vs. spaces</a>.
-I’ve not had any trouble with spaces but your mileage may vary.</p>
+I also stumbled across a user <a href="http://social.technet.microsoft.com/Forums/en-US/identitylifecyclemanager/thread/6b0c21e2-3f10-47df-be92-f9b682805dd9/">reporting an issue with tabs vs. spaces</a>.
+I’ve not had any trouble with spaces but your mileage may vary.